 They aren’t affected by last minute mistakes or bombshell revelations that happen in the last days of a campaign.
 They made up their minds early and there’s no way to get their ballot back if they change their mind before Election Day.

-Which is why these early high propensity voters are so important.
-Get to know as many of them by name if you can.
+Which is why these early voters who are also high propensity voters are so important.

 That’s not how elections are won.
-They’re won by taking your story directly to the voters in a compelling way that makes them your supporters.
+They’re won by taking your message directly to the voters in a compelling way that makes them your supporters.

 I advise my clients to start contacting voters three to four months before Election Day.
 I tell them to start knocking on the doors of the high propensity voters.
 If they can’t reach them on the doorstep, then they should call them in the evening.

-Extra emphasis should be put on reaching the early high propensity voters at this time.
+Extra emphasis should be put on reaching these early high propensity voters at this time.

-If you can bring the early voters into your support column and lock them up, you’ve got a good chance of winning.
+If you can bring the early voters into your support column and lock them up, you have a good chance of winning.

 Things happen in a campaign that even the best candidates can’t control.
 Words come out wrong or are taken out of context by the press.
 A new issue rises in importance that plays to your opponents strengths.
 Outside special interests pour money into the race late against you.